 Tier 2 Work Permits would usually be issued for a maximum of 3 years.
 Towards the end of this period an extension application would usually be made.
-Time spent in the UK under Tier 2 of the points based system counts towards Indefinite Leave to Remain.
+Time spent in the UK under some categories of Tier 2 count towards Indefinite Leave to Remain.

 Tier 2 Categories

-The general skilled worker category (Tier 2 General) is for people coming to the United Kingdom with a skilled job offer to fill a gap in the workforce that cannot be filled by a settled worker.
+The Tier 2 General visa category is for people coming to the United Kingdom with a skilled job offer to fill a gap in the workforce that cannot be filled by a settled worker.
 You can also switch into this category if you are in the UK with specific visa status.
 Contact us for more information.

-The intra-company transfer category is for employees of multi-national companies who are being transferred by an overseas employer to a skilled job in a United Kingdom based branch of the organisation.
+The Tier 1 ICT category is for employees of multi-national companies who are being transferred by an overseas employer to a skilled job in a United Kingdom based branch of the organisation.